isomerpages/moe-fuhuapri/_highlights/Celebrating Our GEMs' Success.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Highlights/Achievements/A1.jpg">
 </div>
-<h5><strong>Innergy Award 2021</strong></h5>
-<p>Our project, “ABCs of Engagement for Home-Based Learning”, has won the
-bronze award for the 2021 MOE Innergy winning projects – Schools (T&amp;L).</p>
-<p>The project was initiated to ensure that students’ learning and engagement
-are not compromised during FHBL.
-The school set up a HBL organization structure supported by the IP HODs, ICT Team and SDT to coordinate the implementation of HBL with focal areas on curriculum, ICT support and training as well as checking in on the students’ financial and well-being.
-It is really heartening to know that our response to FHBL is being recognised.</p>
 <h5><strong>Community in Bloom Award 2021</strong></h5>
 <p>Our community garden in Fuhua Primary School has achieved the Diamond
 Award and Platinum banding.
 The Diamond Award is presented to community